tanakrit-d/Appium-Swipe-Actions/README.md

 Instead, it will start calling `perform_navigation_partial_()` and seek the element for a set number of attempts.
 This can be set/overwritten when initialising the class with the `**kwargs("probe_attempts")`.

+Additionally, the `if actions_partial > 50:` ensures the pixel distance is large enough to warrant an action.
+If it is less than 50px, the swipe action will be interpreted by the OS as a double-tap.

 ### Wait/Expected Conditions
 The library will not wait for the elements to be visible before interacting with them (such as `swipe_on_element()`).
 Ensure you implement this yourself.